ananthakrishna7/netflix-sim/README.md

 5. Client measures throughput, runs a rate determination algorithm and determines the quality of the next chunk to request.

 # Distributed System Concepts

+## Non Blocking Synchronous Communication
+The Amazon Server needs to communicate with the CDN and expects a reply for every message.
+But it would be wasteful for it to block when waiting for replies.

+## Middleware
+There does not seem to be an explicit middleware in the architecture, but content is created in various different formats to support multiple devices with different configurations.
+This can be thought of as converting
 ## Global Snapshot
 The system needs to know where each resource is located to generate a list of servers and select the best server for s specific client.
 Since the resources on the servers change dynamically, and hosts may fail, we need a Global Snapshot from time to time to keep track of resources.
 ## Mutual Exclusion